 Representatives from UHL's Health & Safety team were consulted on the project and design solution.
-The size and layout of rooms throughout were reviewed in specific detail to ensure compliance for patient and staff safety.
+The size and layout of rooms throughout were reviewed Health rooms were reviewed in specific detail to ensure compliance for patient and staff safety.

 6.6 Outline Arrangements for Change & Contract Management